 I was given quite a long list of celebrities who had stayed in this suite.
 Most of them were soccer players, politicians from Asia…and Justin Bieber.
 Apparently, the staff had no idea he was at the resort until he walked out to the beach and caused a mob scene.

-Since the Penthouse Suite is located on a rooftop, you take the elevator the 4th floor.
+Since the Penthouse Suite is located on a rooftop, you have to take the elevator the 4th floor.
 After swiping your card key at the door, you then take a flight of stairs up to the rooftop.
 Past the giant mirror and the fountain, you’ll reach the deck in front of the infinity pool, which overlooks the beach.

 On your right is the master bedroom and to the left is the living room.
 The bedroom was decorated in simple, neutral tones.
 The bedroom had its own balcony, with a small table and chairs.
 Behind the bed was a large desk with lots of power outlets and the remote control for all the blinds and lights.